danny-baker/deploy-beast-datascience-vm/README.md

 # Deploy ANY virtual machine on Azure
 This guide will help you customise and deploy any virtual machine from Microsoft Azure, preconfigured for data science applications.

 The OS image is Linux Ubuntu 18.04 and is specially setup with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
-If you don't know linux, don't worry: out of the box it autoruns a Jupyter Hub server giving you instant secure access to Jhub from the browser of your local machine for notebook fun.
-Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM and 1500 MBit/s internet speeds.
-Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days with some important caveats.
+If you don't know linux, don't worry: out of the box it autoruns a Jupyter Hub server giving you instant (secure) access to Jhub notebooks from the browser of your local machine.
+Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM and 1500+ MBit/s internet speeds.
+Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days, with some important caveats.

-This is designed for one off time-constrained tasks where you need a monster of a VM to run for a few hours or days to get the job done.
+This is designed for one-off time-constrained tasks where you need a monster of a VM to run for a few hours or days to get the job done.
 You can then export any data, and tear the whole resource down. https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro

 ## Quickstart